kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW7.md

  1. Expression of PTK2B gene in the naive condition and Alzheimer's disease (AD)
  2. Expression of ICOSLG gene in the naive condition and ulcerative colitis (UC).
- 3. Expression of the TRAF1 gene and rheumatoid arthritis, both in the naive as well as in the IFNg + Salmonella condition.
+ 3. Expression of the TRAF1 gene in the IFNg + Salmonella condition and rheumatoid arthritis (RA).

 You can find all of the data here: